Tomer-Sagie/Posture-Tracker/JOURNAL.md

 Great progress has been made so far, and next time I will get startted on the schematics (hopefuly accompanied by a cool timelapse and pictures oooh)

 ## July 10th - Schematics!!
+## Hours: 1.5 You can check this out on my stardance project

 ### Goal
 Today, I wanted to finalize the BOM and get everything on to the KiCad Schematic, (making sure nothing gets fried :)